CarlosRobertoMedeiros/kafka-avro-spring-boot/README.md

 	- kafka-consumer-poc-with-avro

 ## Trick
 	- Put a message(kafka-producer-poc-with-avro) using the postman collection and see the kafka-consumer-poc-with-avro receiving the message.
+The message received update the database "table tb_usuario"